 There are many different PPC services, but you will want to choose the one with the broadest advertising network.
 It’s sort of like buying air time on a local TV station instead of a nationally syndicated network.

 For this, we would recommend Google and Facebook.
-The Google Ad network spans more than 2 million websites, and there are nearly 2 billion active Facebook users online each day.
+The Google Ad network spans over 2 million websites and nearly 2 billion active Facebook users online daily.
 That means consumers trolling obscure corners of the internet are still likely to see your ad.

 Optimize your Landing Pages

-Every time someone clicks on a PPC ad, they are led to a landing page.
-A landing page goes (or at least should go) into more detail about the particular product or service being advertised and encourages the consumer to click through to your main website.
+People are led to a landing page whenever they click on a PPC ad.
+A landing page goes (or at least should go) into more detail about the advertised product or service and encourages the consumer to click through to your main website.
 In this sense, the PPC ad is the foot in the door, and the landing page is the friendly voice inside saying, “come on in!”

 So your landing page copy has to be enticing.
 Keep it brief, no longer than 500 words, explaining how your service or product can solve the consumer’s problem clearly and concisely.
-Include no more than two images but make sure they are high-quality and relevant to the copy.
+Include no more than two images but ensure they are high-quality and relevant to the copy.

 Include a compelling call to action that encourages visitors to visit your website or contact you directly.